 With this cursory and fundamental understanding of biological diversity, you are now better equipped to study the role of biodiversity in the biosphere and in human economics, health, and culture.
 Each life form, even the smallest microbe, is a fascinating and and complex living machine.
 This complexity means we will likely never fully understand each organism and the myriad ways they interact with each other, with us, and with their environment.
 Thus, it is wise to value biodiversity and take measures to conserve it.

-This work by Matthew R. Fisher is licensed under CC BY 4.0.
+Environmental Biology, 1st edition by Matthew R. Fisher is licensed under CC BY 4.0.
+Modified by Joni Baumgarten.